 There are important differences between the employer-employee and healthcare professional-patient interaction.
 While healthcare professionals rely on their client to explain the scope of any problems, employers consider objective measures of productivity and subjective reports of social function provided by the affected employee and their colleagues.

-In addition, employers have specific and well-defined reasons to discuss an employee’s performance and, where necessary, to encourage changes in attendance and/or work-associated behaviours.
+In addition, employers have specific and well-defined reasons to discuss an employee’s performance and, where necessary, to encourage changes in attendance and/or work-associated behaviors.
 Such discussions between manager and staff member are important and are best undertaken sensitively.

 Xena’s GP indicated on her fit note that she was well enough to RTW and was supportive of a four to six weeks graded RTW programme.
 Supporting a RTW at the earliest opportunity benefited Xena as the longer a person is off sick, the more difficult it becomes for them to RTW and the less likely they will return at all (Waddell and Burton, 2006).